Reply from NCCDhelpdesk - Other (including pre-service teachers, private consultants, other non-school based roles)

 - consultation and collaboration with the student and/or parents, guardians or carers, or associates.

 The evidence may include, but is not limited to, school team judgements based on observation, medical or allied health professional diagnostic reports, individualised/personalised learning plans, records of assessments, and records of discussions with parents/guardians and carers and (if appropriate) the student as part of the process for determining and providing adjustments.

 The NCCD guidelines do not state that evidence is required for only Literacy and Numeracy.

-If the above links do not help with the answer to your question, or you have a specific case/scenario in mind, it is advised that you reach out to your state/jurisdiction key contact.
-The details can be found at https://www.nccd.edu.au/help-and-support/key-contacts, however feel free to contact email@example.com if you require any assistance with this.
+If the above information does not help answer your enquiry, or you have a specific case/scenario in mind, it is advised that you reach out to your state/jurisdiction key contact.
+The details can be found at https://www.nccd.edu.au/help-and-support/key-contacts, however feel free to contact [email protected] if you require any assistance with this.